gbmhunter/blog/content/pcb-design/pcb-surface-finishes/index.md

 * Finger-grease and solvents can cause wetting problems
 * Gets attacked in acidic and sulphur environments

-PCB's plated with IAg must not be handled directly or cleaned with a solvent prior to soldering, as finger-grease and solvents can cause wetting problems.
+PCBs plated with IAg must not be handled directly or cleaned with a solvent prior to soldering, as finger-grease and solvents can cause wetting problems.

 ## Electroless Nickel Immersion Gold (ENIG)